top of page

 Louisa May Alcott wrote under two pen names before committing to writing and using her own name.
 Flora Fairfield and A.M.
 Barnard were her two pen names!

-Louisa May Alcott was a remarkable woman and seriously ahead of her time.
+Louisa May Alcott was a remarkable woman and very much ahead of her time.

 She was a brilliant writer and her strength and independence are just a couple of her other qualities that made her legendary.